RyanBabij/ShogunCameraUnlock/README.md

 Here are the memory addresses to unlock the camera for Shogun Total War, so you can go lower down and further up.
 This is for the Steam version.

+I have also included a Cheat Engine save in the repo.
+Just install cheat engine, load that save, link with the game exe, and you should be good to go.

 In the future I might attempt to also unlock the camera for Medieval Total War.

 ## Unlock camera height